 Ticks can be sent to us in most any condition and within virtually any kind of shipping container.
 Refer to our tips on specimen preparation for more information on packaging and sending your tick to IdentifyUS or one of our lab partners.

 What does this mean in practice?
 If you submit a larval deer tick, then there’d be very little justification to have it tested for the agent of Lyme disease.
 Similarly, a nymph or adult of that same species would not warrant testing unless it had fed for nearly two or more days.
 We’ll advise you of our findings so you can then decide how to proceed.
-If you then wish to have the tick tested for any of the pathogens of relevance, we will ask you to complete an online test authorization form and complete payment for those additional services.
+If you then wish to have a tick tested for any of the pathogens of relevance, we will ask you to complete an online test authorization form and complete payment for those additional services.
 After testing has been completed, you’ll receive an electronic reply with the results.
 We encourage you to print that report and to share it with your doctor.

 You can to participate in real-time, confidential discussions about your case.
 IdentifyUS is a one-stop shop for expert advice and tick test information.
 No other online resource connects you to a professional entomologist in this manner or provides such fast turnaround times on specimen examination and testing.